Want to grow an easy crop that will impress your friends? Grow garlic!

 Plant the lovely cloves pointing up to the sky

 If the winter weather goes dry, I’ll drag a hose down to my garlic beds and give them a good drink.
 The top growth may be taking a break, but I still don’t want those lovely little plants below ground to go too dry.
+Remember to apply enough water to soak down through the mulch and into the soil several inches.
+Water, then gently lift the edge of the mulch and poke down into the soil to make sure the moisture is penetrating down to the garlic plants’ root zone.

 Need some help planting?
 Here is our garlic planting video featuring Kris, from Peaceful Desert Homestead!